alisaifee/coredis/docs/source/handbook/cluster_routing.rst

 Connection commands
   :meth:`coredis.RedisCluster.ping`
-      The result is the response from any node if all responses are consistent
+      The result is the first response if all responses are consistent

 Search commands
   :meth:`coredis.modules.Search.config_set`
-      The result is the response from any node if all responses are consistent :meth:`coredis.modules.Search.list`
+      The result is the first response if all responses are consistent :meth:`coredis.modules.Search.list`
       The result is the union of the results